 - (G) Clean Air Act (42 U.S.C.
 7401-7671q.) and the Federal Water Pollution Control Act (33 U.S.C.
-1251-1387), as amended Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
+1251-1387), as amended - Contracts and subgrants of amounts in excess of \$150,000 must contain a provision that requires the non-Federal award to agree to comply with all applicable standards, orders or regulations issued pursuant to the Clean Air Act (42 U.S.C.
 7401-7671q) and the Federal Water Pollution Control Act as amended (33 U.S.C.
 1251-1387).
 Violations must be reported to the Federal awarding agency and the Regional Office of the Environmental Protection Agency (EPA). - (I) Byrd Anti-Lobbying Amendment (31 U.S.C.
 1352) Contractors that apply or bid for an award exceeding \$100,000 must file the required certification.
 Each tier certifies to the tier above that it will not and has not used Federal appropriated funds to pay any person or organization for influencing or attempting to influence an officer or employee of any agency, a member of Congress, officer or employee of Congress, or an employee of a member of Congress in connection with obtaining any Federal contract, grant or any other award covered by 31 U.S.C.
 1352.
-Each tier must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal award.
-Such disclosures are forwarded from tier to tier up to the non-Federal award.
+Each tier must also disclose any lobbying with non-Federal funds that takes place in connection with obtaining any Federal funds that takes place in connection with obtaining any Federal award.